-6. Potential opportunities and strategies for safe hazard reduction burning under pine plantations.
+6. Potential opportunities and strategies for safe hazard reduction burning under plantations.

-Potential opportunities and strategies for safe hazard reduction burning under pines:
+Potential opportunities and strategies for safe hazard reduction burning within plantations:

-- Undertaken in autumn and winter. - Grid pattern using drones, helicopters or planes to ensure a planned cool fire and fire junction points in cool times of the day or night. - Burning after end of fire season rainfall so the deeper litter is damp and fuel/ moisture testing is undertaken through needle litter dryness through depths and locations.
+- Undertaken in autumn and winter.
+Timing of hazard reduction burns to consider reducing reignition risks. - Grid pattern using drones, helicopters or planes to ensure a planned cool fire and fire junction points in cool times of the day or night. - Burning after adequate end of fire season rainfall so the deeper litter is damp and fuel/ moisture testing is undertaken through needle litter dryness through depths and locations.
 Minimum moisture levels could be set for deep litter and litter near the surface. - The same applies for optimising the moisture content of the inner bark.
 For hazard reduction burning after drought, ideally there should be greater rainfall after the drought break so the inner bark is as moist as possible.
-An inner bark moisture test could be developed at 20 cm tree height. - Weather to allow for safe burning conditions and avoid smoke lingering too long. - Undertaken before thinning operations to avoid slash and higher fire intensities near trees. - Consideration of night time burning to reduce fire intensity. - Special care where blackberries are heavy and high. - Use of hot spot technology to assess progression of burns. - Weather conditions to reduce smoke lingering. - Monitoring of all burning operations and continuous refinement and learning.
+An inner bark moisture test could be developed at 20 cm tree height. - Weather to allow for safe burning conditions and avoid smoke lingering too long. - Possibly undertaken before thinning operations to avoid slash and higher fire intensities near trees. - Consideration of night time burning to reduce fire intensity. - Special care where blackberries are heavy and high. - Use of hot spot technology to assess progression of burns. - Monitoring of all burning operations and continuous refinement and learning. - Always consider reignition risk from duff and stumps.

-7. Potential opportunities and strategies in regards to pine plantation salvage.
+7. Potential opportunities and strategies in regards to plantation timber salvage, recovery and reestablishment.

-The above identified potential opportunities and strategies in regards to pine plantations are aimed at reducing risks to the plantations, in the plantations and from the plantations.
+The above identified potential opportunities and strategies in regards to pine and hardwood plantations are aimed at reducing risks to the plantations, in the plantations and from the plantations.

-It is important to also consider potential opportunities and strategies if a bushfire damages a pine plantation area.
+It is important to also consider potential opportunities and strategies if a bushfire damages a plantation area requiring timber salvage and reestablishment, outlined below.
+It is important that it is in the interests of all parties to maximise timber savage, other annual allocations could reduce more than without salvage.

-Potential opportunities and strategies in regards to pine plantation salvage include:
+Potential opportunities and strategies in regards to pine and hardwood plantation timber salvage and recovery include: